Artchibald/WTW-illustrator-script/README.md

 - Discuss the exact file naming convention
 - Can I get an example of the 'Contact sheet' mentioned in the brief please?

+## Day 4 Sat fustrated weekend

+Nice showing the progress to Mike this morning.
+Got SVG and EPS HALF working
+Need to figure out MAJOR blocker folder export issue Did lots of version checks, downgraded output from typescript to ECMA 3 Tried to get extendscript toolkit but it only works on windows because it is 32 bit and os catalina only supports 64 bit now.
+Got SVG and EPS fully working and restructured the main js file.
+Moving onto sorting the icons by color or icon type next Then moving on to Contact sheet functionality.
+I think I am ahead of schedule
+Have a nice evening.

 [outline]: imagesInReadme/outline.png

 [objectmodel]: imagesInReadme/objectmodel.png

-## Day 4 Sat fustrated weekend free work

-Got SVG and EPS JUST working 4 hours
-Need to figure out MAJOR blocker folder export issue Did lots of version checks, downgraded output from typescript to ECMA 3 Tried to get extendscript toolkit but it only works on windows because it si 32 bit and os catalina only supports 64 bit now.